hydrapwk/hydrapwk.github.io/content/_tools/hydrapwk-tools-arkime.md

 Please see configuration bellow to starting arkime for the first time

-## Starting elasticsearch
+## Starting OpenSearch

-As default `arkime` on hydrapwk using [elasticsearch](/doc/tools/hydrapwk-tools-elasticsearch) as backend, you need to start [elasticsearch](/doc/tools/hydrapwk-tools-elasticsearch) for bootstraping node, every you want to using `arkime`
+As default `arkime` on hydrapwk using [OpenSearch](/doc/tools/hydrapwk-tools-opensearch) as backend, you need to start [OpenSearch](/doc/tools/hydrapwk-tools-opensearch) for bootstraping node, every you want to using `arkime`

 ## Interface configuration